How can I obtain information about HLS?

 The Library’s collections include more than 2 million volumes.

-Please see the Admission to the Library page for information on the access policies.
+Please see the Use the Library page for information on the access policies.

 Please visit the HLS Library’s website for information on the library’s collections.